 People’s Choice Award: Chosen by consumers, fish and chips lovers across Australia will be able to nominate and vote for their favourite at www.fishandchipsawards.com.au

-Judged Fish and Chips Award: Each state and territory will select a small number of entries from the top of the People’s Choice Awards category for judging by a mystery panel.
+Judged Fish and Chips Award: The top shops in each state and territory (top of the People’s Choice Awards category) will be selected for judging by a mystery panel.
 Judges will use a consistent process across all jurisdictions, tally the results and select a winner.
 Each jurisdiction will select their own judging panel for the assessments.
 The FRDC will appoint two national judges to undertake final judging two week prior to the Awards announcement in October 2018

-All judges will be selected by FRDC and adhere to a set of guidelines for the assessments.
-The FRDC will appoint two national judges to undertake final national judging two week prior to the Awards announcement in October 2018
+All judges will be selected by FRDC and adhere to a set of criteria (see below) for the assessments.
+The FRDC will appoint two national judges to undertake final national judging two week prior to the Awards announcement in October 2018.

-- Choice [5%] – Seafood menu offers a range of Australian seafood.
+- Choice [10%] – Seafood menu offers a range of seafood, including Australian seafood.

 There are two aspects in voting - the number of people who voted and more importantly the score – as this is what the winner will be selected on.
 The score is based on the star rating, which are weighted against a scale of importance.
 For example taste is worth 50 points - each star is worth 10 points.